The experiment concluded. Variant B beat variant A by 4.2% on conversions, p < 0.01. Now what?

 Recommend the next three experiments

-Based on the debrief analysis, knowledge gaps identified in the historical review, and the team's current experiment roadmap, the agent proposes three follow-up tests ranked by expected learning value.
+Based on the debrief, the gaps surfaced by historical review, and the team's roadmap, the agent proposes three follow-ups ranked by expected learning value.
+The output is a prioritized queue, not a brainstorm.

-The agent's value hinges entirely on one thing: the quality of the related experiments it retrieves.
-Pull back irrelevant tests and the debrief becomes noise.
-Miss a critical predecessor and you'll repeat mistakes.
-Designing the context retrieval query is the hardest engineering problem in this system — and the one most teams underestimate.
+The agent's value compounds or collapses on one decision: the quality of the related experiments it retrieves.
+Pull irrelevant tests and the debrief turns into noise.
+Miss the critical predecessor and you repeat the mistake.
+The retrieval query is the hardest engineering problem in this system — and the one most teams hand-wave past on the way to building the LLM call.

-After studying how experimentation platforms like Statsig, Optimizely, and GrowthBook handle experiment metadata, a workable retrieval strategy combines five dimensions of relatedness.
+Looking at how Statsig, Optimizely, and GrowthBook handle experiment metadata, a workable retrieval strategy combines five dimensions of relatedness.
+Weight them deliberately.

-The weighting matters.
+The weighting is load-bearing.
 Two experiments that share the same feature area and the same primary metric are almost certainly related, even if they ran a year apart.
-But two experiments that merely ran during the same week on different parts of the product probably aren't.
+Two experiments that ran the same week on different parts of the product almost certainly are not.

-In practice, the retrieval query works best as a hybrid: a structured filter on feature area and metrics (to get candidate experiments), followed by a semantic similarity search on hypothesis descriptions (to rank them).
-Think of it as SQL WHERE clauses for the hard filters, plus vector search for the fuzzy matching.
+In practice, the retrieval query works as a hybrid: a structured filter on feature area and metrics to find candidates, then semantic similarity on hypothesis descriptions to rank them.
+SQL WHERE clauses for the hard filters.
+Vector search for the fuzzy matching.
+Treat the structured filter as the primary mechanism.
+Treat embeddings as a re-ranker.

 interface ExperimentContext {